mwbowers/mwbowers.github.io/reference/datagate/datagate-client/init-member-options.md

 title: InitMemberOptions enum
 ---

-Specifies the options for initializing a member.
+Specifies the options to use when initializing a member.

 **Namespace:** ASNA.DataGate.Client
 **Assembly:** ASNA.QSys.DataGate.Client.dll